Background pattern

 3. How to take REZOLSTA

-Follow exactly the administration instructions for this medication as indicated by your doctor, pharmacist or nurse.
-In case of doubt, consult your doctor, pharmacist or nurse again.
+Follow the administration instructions of this medication exactly as indicated by your doctor, pharmacist, or nurse.
+In case of doubt, consult your doctor, pharmacist, or nurse again.

 You must take REZOLSTA daily and always with food.
 REZOLSTA cannot work properly without food.
-You must take a meal or snack within 30 minutes prior to taking REZOLSTA.
+You must take a meal or snack within 30 minutes before taking REZOLSTA.
 The type of food is not important.

 • Swallow the tablet whole with a drink that can be water or milk.
 If you have difficulty swallowing REZOLSTA, tell your doctor.
-The tablet can be split using a tablet splitter.
-After splitting the tablet, the entire dose (both halves) must be taken immediately with a drink that can be water or milk.
+The tablet can be cut using a tablet cutter.
+After cutting the tablet, the entire dose (both halves) must be taken immediately with a drink that can be water or milk.

-• Take your other HIV medications that are used in combination with REZOLSTA as recommended by your doctor.
+• Take your other HIV medications that are used in combination with REZOLSTA following the recommendations of your doctor.

 Removing the child-resistant cap

-The plastic bottle has a child-resistant cap and opens as follows:
+The plastic bottle has a child-resistant cap and is opened as follows:

-• Press down on the plastic cap while turning it counterclockwise.
+• Press down on the plastic screw cap while turning it counterclockwise.

 If you take more REZOLSTA than you should